On the $\ell$-adic Fourier transform and the determinant of the middle convolution: The determinant of the etale middle convolution.

-As in the previous sections, we fix a finite field $k=\FF_q\, (q=p^m)$ and an additive $\overline{\mathbb{\QQ}}_\ell^\times$-character $\psi$ of $\AA^1(\FF_p).$ Recall the theory of local epsilon factors from \cite{Laumon}, Section~3, for $X$ a connected smooth projective curve over~$k:$ The $L$-function of $K\in \rD^b_c(X,\bQl)$ is defined as By the work of Grothendieck, this $L$-function is the product expansion of and it satisfies the following functional equation:
+Recall the theory of local epsilon constants for $X$ a connected smooth projective curve over~$k,$ see \cite{DeligneFonctionelles} and \cite{Laumon}, Section~3: The $L$-function of $K\in \rD^b_c(X,\bQl)$ is defined as By the work of Grothendieck, this $L$-function is the product expansion of and it satisfies the following functional equation:

 where $D(K)$ denotes the Verdier dual of $K$ and where $a(X,K)$ and $\epsilon(X,K)$ are defined as follows: